Ignace-area baseline and community studies

-Wabigoon Lake Ojibway Nation and the Township of Ignace will be the host communities for the future location of Canada’s deep geological repository for used nuclear fuel.
+In November 2024, following a rigorous community-driven process, Wabigoon Lake Ojibway Nation and the Township of Ignace agreed to enter the regulatory decision-making phase as potential host communities for Canada’s deep geological repository.

 Overview